Is the Wavefunction Already an Object on Space?

+The consistency of the wavefunction being an object on space with experiments has been empirically verified countless times, implicitly.
+The following examples are intended to explain how experiments can be understood as being about wavefunctions as objects on space.

-But the rock is made of atoms, and in each atom, electrons and nucleons are entangled.
-It is known that even in the Helium atom, in the ground state energy level, the two electrons are entangled.
-In fact, already in Hydrogen there is entanglement between the electron and the proton, which can be seen in a more refined model than the standard {\schrod} solution \cite{Tommasini1998HydrogenEntangledSystem}.
+\begin{experiment} Consider any macroscopic rigid object, for example, a rock.
+The only transformations it can undergo without breaking or changing its structure are spacetime isometries, i.e., Galilei transformations in the nonrelativistic case, and Poincar\'e transformations in the relativistic case.
+The rock is a rigid object, and its symmetries are reduced to isometries of spacetime.
+We perform this experiment implicitly numerous times every day, whenever we manipulate rigid objects.
+Yet the rock is made of atoms, and, in each atom, electrons and nucleons are entangled.
+Even in the Helium atom, at the ground-state energy level, the two electrons are entangled.
+In fact, already in Hydrogen there is entanglement between the electron and the proton, which can be seen in a more refined model than the standard {\schrod} solution in which the proton has infinite inertia and no size \citep{Tommasini1998HydrogenEntangledSystem}.
 This is even more the case for heavier atoms.
 Moreover, molecular and crystalline structures involve entanglement between the atoms.
-This is not macroscopic superposition as in the {\schrod} cat experiment, and it is not likely that it could be harnessed for quantum computing, but it clearly shows that even a rock is a quantum system whose wavefunction requires a high-dimensional configuration space.
+This is not macroscopic superposition as in the {\schrod} cat experiment, and it is not likely that it can be harnessed for quantum computing, but it clearly shows that even a rock is a quantum system whose wavefunction requires a high-dimensional configuration space.

 However, the possible transformations we can apply to the rock without changing its structure are very limited.
-While of course we can imagine all sorts of unitary transformations of the Hilbert space of the rock, the ones leaving unchanged its structure are only the phase changes, permutations of identical particles, gauge transformations, and the spacetime isometries.
+While of course we can imagine all sorts of unitary transformations of the Hilbert space of the rock, the ones leaving its spatial structure unchanged are only phase changes, permutations of identical particles, gauge transformations, and the spacetime isometries.
 From these, the only ones we can apply to the system without changing its structure, and whose effects are observable, are the spacetime isometries, under which the rock transforms like a classical rigid object, as in Theorem \ref{thm:wigner_klein}.